-The key to a truly healthy soup is homemade bone broth.
-Properly prepared broths are nutrient dense, providing minerals from the bones, cartilage, marrow, and vegetables.
-Adding acidic wine or vinegar helps to pull out these minerals, particularly calcium, magnesium, and potassium.
+The key to a truly nourishing soup is homemade bone broth.
+Properly prepared broths are nutrient dense, providing multiple minerals from the bones, cartilage, marrow, and vegetables.
+Actually adding a small amount of something acidic like vinegar helps to entice the minerals out into the broth, particularly the foundational ones like calcium, magnesium, and potassium.

-Here is a recipe for simple chicken bone broth adapted from Nourishing Traditions by Sally Fallon.
-(If I could only keep one of my cookbooks, this would be the one!)
+To provide the full picture here is a simple recipe for chicken bone broth recipe inspired by Nourishing Traditions.
+(If I could only keep one of my cookbooks, this one by Sally Fallon would be the one!)

 - Chef’s knife